-Between the Acts is also available as a limited edition print through Flying Leaps.
+Both versions of Between the Acts are available as limited edition blue-back posters here.